Futurity Trophy Preview, Tips, Runners & Trends (Futurity Trophy Weekend)

 Futurity Trophy Information:

-To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Doncaster tips on the day of the race, do they agree with the runners on the trend shortlist or are they predicting other runners?
+Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Doncaster tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
 You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Doncaster Racecourse section for links to these.

 How competitive is the Futurity Trophy market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2012 when the race had an over-round of 111%.
 The race in 2008 was a race that was most in the bookie's favour with an over-round of 124%, whilst on average over the last 20 renewals of the Futurity Trophy, the over-round has been 117%, which means the bookie expects to pay out £100 for every £117 which is bet.